Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 <!-- END SNIPPET -->

 Then we create `VectorStoreDataSource` and use it in `MessageAttachment` constructor.
-This class is used to create message.
+This class is used to create a message.

 <!-- SNIPPET:sample_agents_vector_store_batch_enterprise_file_search.upload_file_and_create_message_with_code_interpreter -->